Trade Gold Trading

 = 1000+ 20

-If you make a loss of 100 pips the loss in dollars is:
+If you make a loss of 100 pips, the loss amount in terms of dollars is:

 0.2 lots